hsiangwei0903/hsiangwei0903.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a first-year Ph.D. student studying Electrical and Computer Engineering at the University of Washington.
-I am working with Prof. Jenq-Neng Hwang and the Information Processing Lab.
+I am working with Prof. Jenq-Neng Hwang and the <a href="https://ipl-uw.github.io/">Information Processing Lab</a>.

 My research interests lie around Multi-Object Tracking, Action Recognition and Object ReID.